Convert PPT to Video with AI Online

 Multi-Platform Export & Sharing

-Export your presentation videos in MP4 at up to impressive 4K resolution.
-Easily upload and share your animated pitch decks and tutorials across corporate intranets, Learning Management Systems (LMS), or send them directly to prospects to close deals more quickly.
-Download your finished file in MP4 in high quality for any player or platform.
+Export your presentation videos in MP4 up to stunning 4K resolution.
+Easily upload and share your animated pitch decks and tutorials across corporate intranets, Learning Management Systems (LMS), or send them directly to prospects to close deals faster.
+Download your finished file in mp4 in high quality for any player or platform.

 How to Convert a PowerPoint to Video with HeyGen

-Use your existing slides to bring your presentations to life and let the PowerPoint-to-video AI generator turn your static decks into polished, professional video results.
+Use your existing slides to bring your presentations to life and let the PowerPoint to video AI generator turn your static decks into stunning, professional video results.

 Paste your existing speaker notes into the script box for each slide.
 Enter the timestamps to control timing and pacing, or let the AI generate a script from your slide content automatically.

-Export as MP4 and share straightaway.
+Export as MP4 and share instantly.
 Download the finished file or upload directly to your LMS, intranet, or email.
 Each video renders in seconds.

 HeyGen's PPT to Video tool converts your PPT or PPTX slides into engaging AI-generated videos with voiceovers, animations, and avatars, all online.
-It's an AI video generator that lets you convert any PowerPoint presentation file to an MP4 file with professional narration and visuals.
+It's an ai video generator that lets you convert any PowerPoint presentation file to a mp4 file with professional narration and visuals.

 This functionality is part of HeyGen's AI video generator platform that turns static slides into fully narrated video experiences.